frank-leitner/portswigger-websecurity-academy/02-authentication/Brute-forcing_a_stay-logged-in_cookie/README.md

 As an improvement, I added a second payload to Intruder.
 The first one, the actual cookie, I set up identical as above.

 For the second one, I use the same list but don't perform any hashing.
 I add this inside the `User-Agent` header.
-To ensure that it does not break if a password candidate contains any characters that are illegal in the header I use a payload processing tule to URL-encode it:
+To ensure that it does not break if a password candidate contains any characters that are illegal in the header I use a payload processing rule to URL-encode it:

 ![improved_intruder_attack](img/improved_intruder_attack.png)